 Radioimmunotherapy (RIT) is a combination of radiation therapy and immunotherapy.
 In immunotherapy, a laboratory-produced molecule called a monoclonal antibody is engineered to recognize and bind to the surface of cancer cells.
 Monoclonal antibodies mimic the antibodies naturally produced by the body’s immune system that attack invading foreign substances, such as bacteria and viruses.

 In RIT, a monoclonal antibody is paired with a radioactive material, or radiotracer.
 When injected into the patient’s bloodstream, the radiation-linked monoclonal antibody, or agent, travels to and binds to cancer cells, allowing a high dose of radiation to be delivered directly to the tumor.
-The two agents being used today are Yttrium-90 Ibritumomab Tiuxetan (Zevalin®) and Iodine-131 Tositumomab (Bexxar®) for radioimmunotherapy.
+The agent used today is Yttrium-90 Ibritumomab Tiuxetan (Zevalin®).
+Iodine-131 Tositumomab (Bexxar®) is no longer on the market.

 RIT is currently used to treat: